Los Angeles Fire Department: Rescue ambulances

-Rescue Ambulances (RAs), often called 'rescues' for short, can be considered either Paramedic/advanced life support (ALS), or Emergency Medical Technician/basic life support (BLS) units.
-Ambulances number 1-112 are frontline Advanced Life Support Units staffed by 2 firefighter / paramedics, while those in the 200 series are Advanced Life Support reserve units.
-Ambulances in the 800s & 900s are Basic Life Support Units staffed by 2 firefighter EMTs, with 900-series units assigned to Stations identified numerically over 100.
-Rescue Ambulances have Cardiac Defibrillators and Monitors, Cardiac Drugs, Intubation and Airway supplies and other equipment for Emergency Medical Responses.
+Rescue ambulances (RAs) are often called"rescues"for short.They can be considered either paramedic Staffed/advanced life support (ALS),or emergency medical technician Staffed/basic life support (BLS) units.Ambulances numbered 1-112 are frontline advanced life support units.They are staffed by two firefighters/paramedics,while those in the 200 series are advanced life support reserve units.
+Ambulances in the 800s and 900s are basic life support units staffed by two firefighter EMTs, with 900-series units assigned to stations identified numerically over 100.The Rescue Ambulances have a wide range of Specialized Medical Equipment on board including Cardiac Monitors and Defibrillators,Cardiac Drugs,Intubation And Airway Management Supplies and other Equipment for Medical Responses.